Recognition of Prior Studies

 General Credit Transfer (GCT)

-• Transfer credits awarded by means of General Credit Transfer are known as general credits.
+• Transfer credits/credit-units awarded by means of General Credit Transfer are known as GCT credits/credit-units.

 • GCT is only available for programmes with free-choice requirements.

-• General credits may be used to reduce the number of credits required for graduation, but cannot be used for the exemption of a specific named course.
-In other words, general credits can only be used for the exemption of free-choice credits in an undergraduate programme.
+• GCT credits/credit-units may be used to reduce the number of credits/credit-units required for graduation, but cannot be used for the exemption of a specific named course.
+In other words, GCT credits/credit-units can only be used for the exemption of free-choice credits/credit-units in an undergraduate programme.

-• General credits are deemed to be related to Foundation level studies, and are therefore counted as credits at Foundation level in satisfying programme requirements.
+• GCT credits/credit-units are deemed to be related to Foundation/1000- level studies, and are therefore counted as credits/credit-units at Foundation/1000- level in satisfying programme requirements.

-• General credits are awarded for an eligible qualification with Total Credit Value (TCV) > 0, subject to a maximum limit set in the respective programme.
-The BGS programme may grant GCT up to a maximum of 40 credits.
-For other programmes, normally, a maximum of 20 general credits may be granted, but some programmes may award fewer.
-Applicants are advised to refer to Guide to Application for Advanced Standing (paragraph 4 of Section D1) for details.
+• GCT credits/credit-units are awarded for an eligible qualification with Total Credit Value (TCV) > 0, subject to a maximum limit set in the respective programme.
+Under 5-credit system, the BGS programme may grant GCT up to a maximum of 40 credits.
+For other programmes, normally, a maximum of 20 GCT credits may be granted, but some programmes may award fewer.
+Under 3-credit-unit system, the BGST programme may grant GCT up to a maximum of 21 credit‑units.
+For other programmes, a maximum of 12 GCT credit‑units may be granted, subject to the free‑choice requirements of the respective programme.
+Applicants are advised to refer to the respective programme regulations (5-credit system) / programme requirements (3-credit-unit system) for details.

-• General credits may be used together with specific credits towards a programme, subject to the applicant's maximum entitlement, and the maximum transfer allowed in a programme.
+• GCT credits/credit-units may be used together with SCT credits/credit-units towards a programme, subject to the applicant’s maximum entitlement, and the maximum transfer allowed in a programme.

 COURSE CHOICE ADVICE: